 The function is new in Excel 2010 and so is not available in earlier versions of Excel.

 where the number arguments are up to 254 numeric values (or arrays of numeric values), for which you want to calculate the mode.

 As the Mode.Mult function returns an array of values, it must be entered as an array formula.
 If the function is not entered as an array formula, only the first mode is returned, which is the same as using the MODE.SNGL function.

-Cells B1 - B2 of the above spreadsheet on the right shows the Mode.Mult function, used to return the modes of the values in cells A1 - A10.
+Cells B1-B2 of the above spreadsheet on the right show the Mode.Mult function, used to return the modes of the values in cells A1-A10.

 Clearly the data set has two modes, the values 3 and 5, and so the Mode.Mult function will return a vertical array containing these two values.
-It must therefore be entered as an array formula, into the two vertical cells B1 - B2.
+It must therefore be entered as an array formula, into the vertical range of cells, B1-B2.

-Further information and examples of the Excel Mode.Mult function can be found on the Microsoft Office website.
+Further details and examples of the Excel Mode.Mult function are provided on the Microsoft Office website.